cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3-(blobless).md

 1. Search and install the `MyBloXX` package
   - There are multiple version; pick the one corresponding to your current iOS version
 1. Tap `Restart Springboard`
+1. Your device should now be in supervision mode
+  - If it's not, go into MyBloXX settings and enable it manually by tapping "Enable Supervision Spoofing"
 1. Once you're back into iOS, navigate to this webpage and click this link to install the [update profile](https://cdn.discordapp.com/attachments/688122358107603013/829323445200355359/90_Day_Delay.mobileconfig)
 1. After installing the profile, 14.3 should show up in the Settings app as an update
 1. Restart your device